 \subsection{Sources of Feedback}

 Aside from accretion onto embedded BHs, we must also consider, as suggested in past work, other sources of feedback into the disk.
 In this subsection we show that these are either unrealistic or subdominant compared to BH accretion feedback.
-These include feedback from stellar winds, radiation and supernovae \citep{SirkoGoodman2003, Thompson+2005}, and Bondi-Hoyle-Lyttleton accretion onto other types of ECOs. \paragraph{Stellar Winds and Radiation} Massive young stars emit energetic line-driven winds with velocities $v_{\rm{wind}}\sim 1000 \rm{~km~s^{-1}}$.
-These stars will, over their lifetimes, unbind of order half of their mass ($M_{\star}$) through stellar winds and therefore the time-averaged mass loss rate is:
+These include feedback from stellar winds, radiation and SNe \citep{SirkoGoodman2003, Thompson+2005}, and Bondi--Hoyle--Lyttleton accretion onto other types of ECOs. \paragraph{Stellar winds and radiation.} Massive young stars emit energetic line-driven winds with velocities $v_{\rm{wind}}\sim 1000 \rm{~km~s^{-1}}$.
+These stars will, over their lifetimes, unbind of order half of their mass ($M_{\star}$) through stellar winds and therefore the time-averaged mass-loss rate is

-where $\tau_\star$ is the main sequence lifetime.
+where $\tau_\star$ is the main-sequence lifetime.
 Now we can approximate the heating rate from one such star: